yolken/yolken-blog/site/_posts/2021-04-05-migrating-to-kubernetes-is-hard.md

 Machines are provisioned from a *base image* that includes the operating system and other, low-level software.
-There is then a *configuration management* process, typically orchestrated by a framework like [Chef](https://www.chef.io) or [Puppet](https://puppet.com/), that installs the higher-level tools and systems needed to run applications on the machine- these might include language runtimes for things like Python and Ruby, log and metrics collectors, performance monitoring tools, and company-specific automation scripts, among other things.
+There is then a *configuration management* process, typically orchestrated by a framework like [Chef](https://www.chef.io) or [Puppet](https://puppet.com/), that installs the higher-level tools and systems needed to run applications on the box- these might include language runtimes for things like Python and Ruby, log and metrics collectors, performance monitoring tools, and company-specific automation scripts, among other things.